Azure/azure-sdk-for-net/sdk/core/System.ClientModel/samples/Configuration.md

 ## Add a custom policy to the pipeline

-Azure SDKs provides a way to add policies to the pipeline at three positions:
+Azure SDKs provides a way to add policies to the pipeline at three positions, `PerCall`, `PerTry`, and `BeforeTranspor`.

-- per-call policies are run once per request
+- `PerCall` policies run once per request

 ```C# Snippet:ConfigurationAddPerCallPolicy
 MapsClientOptions options = new();
 options.AddPolicy(new StopwatchPolicy(), PipelinePosition.PerCall);
 ```

-- per-try policies are run each time the request is tried
+- `PerTry` policies run each time a request is tried

 ```C# Snippet:ConfigurationAddPerTryPolicy
 options.AddPolicy(new StopwatchPolicy(), PipelinePosition.PerTry);
 ```

-- before-transport policies are run after other policies and before the request is sent
+- `BeforeTransport` policies run after all other policies in the pipeline and before the request is sent by the transport.

-Adding policies at this position should be done with care since changes made to the request by a before-transport policy will not be visible to any logging policies that come before it in the  pipeline.
+Adding policies at the `BeforeTransport` position should be done with care since changes made to the request by a before-transport policy will not be visible to any logging policies that come before it in the  pipeline.

 ```C# Snippet:ConfigurationAddBeforeTransportPolicy
 options.AddPolicy(new StopwatchPolicy(), PipelinePosition.BeforeTransport);